infinispan/infinispan/distribution/src/main/release/all/README.txt

    * configs: contains sample configurations
    * docs: contains documentation for the API, for the configuration schemas and for the available JMX beans, attributes and operations
-   * demos: contains a variety of demos showcasing Infinispan's capabilities.
+   * demos: contains demos showcasing Infinispan's capabilities.

 Requirements
 ------------